Aircloak/aircloak/air/docs/content/diffix.md

 #### With isolating columns

-In order to prevent [Linear program reconstruction](./attacks.md#linear-program-restruction) attacks, the cloak places even more restrictions on expressions associated with [isolating columns](#isolating-column-label).
+In order to prevent [Linear program reconstruction](./attacks.md#linear-program-reconstruction) attacks, the cloak places even more restrictions on expressions associated with [isolating columns](#isolating-column-label).
 An isolating column is one where 80% or more of the values in the column are associated with only a single user.
 These columns are susceptible to linear program reconstruction attacks because they may be used to select groups of individual users.

 The operators `IN` (with more than one element) and `<>` are disallowed for isolating columns.
 This prevents easily isolating individual users, or controling which individual users comprise an answer.

-For the remaining operators, the cloak requires that *all conditions* that operate on isolating columns to be [`clear`](#clear-conditions).
+For the remaining operators, the cloak requires that *all conditions* that operate on isolating columns to be [clear](#clear-conditions-in-range-negative-conditions)

 ### String functions

 In order to generally reduce the attack surface available with string functions (`lower`, `upper`, `trim`, `ltrim`, `btrim`, and `substring`), the following limitations apply:

-1. Columns which have undergone a string functions cannot be combined with other transformations.
+1. Columns which have undergone a string function cannot be combined with other transformations.
 2. String functions cannot be applied to columns that have undergone multiple casts.
 3. Results of string functions can only be compared with constants or with other columns.